czyzlukasz/nrtrt/README.md

 # nrtrt
 This is simple implementation of ray-tracing written in Rust.
-It's highly unoptimized, currently single-threaded, but it allows for rendering simple (only matt for now) shapes.
+It's somewhat unoptimized, currently single-threaded, but it allows for rendering simple shapes.

 This is an example render, due to being a quick one, the details are a low quality.
 A longer render will yield a better image.